 - Select Verify Credentials from the drop-down list.

-Once complete, the results of the verification will be shown in the Status section.
+Once complete, you can check the results of the verification in the Status section.

 Notify Users